 5. Visit Anne of Green Gables Heritage Place

 If you’ve read Anne of Green Gables by Lucy Maud Montgomery then you’ll appreciate a visit to the house where the fictional Anne lived.
 When I was there I was surprised by the number of Japanese tourists visiting – but as it turns out the book is part of the Japanese curriculum.
 And if there’s a member of your family who is crazy about all things Anne – don’t miss the musical in Charlottetown.
-It’s in its 49th season this year.
-The musical goes from July 3rd to September 25th.
+It’s now been playing for over 50 years.

 On one of our visits to PEI we spent an afternoon out deep sea fishing.
 It was fun for a while but what I really remember is how sunny and lovely it was just relaxing on the boat.
 Mackerel is the fish you’re likely to catch – good for your omegas but not my favourite eating fish.
 There are giant bluefin tuna out there – but that’s a whole other world I haven’t tried.

 PEI boasts an antiques trail.
 I’ve driven or cycled part of it and in fact came home with an antique pine table after one visit.
 Even if you’re not into antiques following the trail gives you an excuse to drive the pretty backroads of the island.

 What are your favourite things to do in PEI?